seflekL/Secure-Todo-App-Automation/README.md

-Comprehensive Test Plan: Secure Todo Application
+omprehensive Test Plan: Secure Todo Application

 This document outlines the comprehensive test plan and strategy for the Secure Todo Application, encompassing both the backend API and frontend End-to-End (E2E) automation testing.
 The primary objective is to ensure the overall quality, functionality, and reliability of the application by validating its components at different layers.